 The most popular (and cheapest) VR devices are the paper made Google Cardboard.
 But you get better functionality and immersive experience on the real VR headset – like in the picture above.
 Samsung has theirs you can buy, then there are cheaper options in Chinese stores.

-VR and AR is paving way for the next generation of content consumption.
+VR and AR is paving the way for the next generation of content consumption.
 You should try it out sometime.
 Have you ever experienced virtual reality?
 Voice out in the comments.